Azerbaijani literature: The two traditions of Azerbaijani literature

 Furthermore, Azerbaijani folk poetry has always had an intimate connection with song—most of the poetry was, in fact, expressly composed so as to be sung—and so became to a great extent inseparable from the tradition of Azerbaijani folk music.

 In contrast to the tradition of Azerbaijani folk literature tended to embrace the influence of Persian and Arabic literature.
 To some extent, this can be seen as far back as the Seljuk period in the late 11th to early 14th centuries, where official business was conducted in the Persian language, rather than in Turkic, and where a court poet such as Dehhanî—who served under the 13th century sultan Ala ad-Din Kay Qubadh I—wrote in a language highly inflected with Persian.

 With the founding of Safavid Iran in the 16th century, it continued this tradition.
-The standard poetic forms—for poetry was as much the dominant genre in the written tradition as in the folk tradition—were derived either directly from the Persian literary tradition (the qəzəl غزل; the məsnəvî مثنوی), or indirectly through Persian from the Arabic (the qəsîde قصيده).
+The standard poetic forms—for poetry was as much the dominant genre in the written tradition as in the folk tradition—were derived either directly from the Persian literary tradition (the qəzəl غزل; the məsnəvi مثنوی), or indirectly through Persian from the Arabic (the qəsidə قصيده).
 However, the decision to adopt these poetic forms wholesale led to two important further consequences: